Man arrested for terroristic threatening after road rage incident

 FAYETTEVILLE, Ark.
-(KNWA) — A man from Little Rock was arrested in Fayetteville after he pointed a gun at a victim during a road rage incident.
+(KFTA) — A man from Little Rock was arrested in Fayetteville after he pointed a gun at a victim during a road rage incident.

 Logan Johnson, 20, was arrested for first-degree terroristic threatening on Thursday for the road rage incident that occurred on September 19.